On the Computation of the Zariski Closure of Finitely Generated Groups of Matrices: Introduction

 Let $G=\Zcl{\Gen{S}}\leqslant\GL_p(\QQbar)$ be \done{the closure of a group} generated by a \MahsaShreier{finite?} set~$S$ of rational matrices.
 Assume that $G$ consists exclusively of semisimple elements. \MahsaShreier{Mahsa: Do we require $S$ to be finite in above?
 It seems to me that we should not assume this, specially as $G/U$ might not be finitely generated? this is probably just a typo as finiteness is not assumed in statement of Lemma 4. }

-Since the identity component $\IdComp{G}$ of~$G$ is connected and semisimple, it is a \emph{torus}~\done{\citep[Thm~3.1]{borel66}}.
+Since the identity component $\IdComp{G}$ of~$G$ is connected and all elements are semisimple, it is a torus.
+Recall that an algebraic group $T \leqslant \GL_n(K)$ is said to be an \emph{algebraic torus} (henceforth simply a \emph{torus}) if it is isomorphic to a product of $n$ copies of the multiplicative group $K^\times$ of the base field $K$.
+For a connected algebraic group $T$ the following conditions are equivalent: (i) $T$ is a torus, (ii) $T$ consists only of semisimple elements, (iii) $T$, considered as a matrix group, can be made diagonal~\citep[Thm~3.1 on p.~3]{borel66}.
+Furthermore, it holds that the \emph{maximal tori} in $\GL_n(\QQbar)$ are exactly those groups that are conjugate to the group of diagonal matrices in $\GL_n(\QQbar)$.
 As stated above in~\cref{sub:cc}, $\IdComp{G}$ is a normal subgroup of~$G$ and $G/\IdComp{G}$ is finite.
 However we do not know how to directly bound the degree of $\IdComp{G}$ nor the cardinality of~$G/\IdComp{G}$ in terms of the set~$S$ of generators and the dimension~$p$.
 Instead, again following~\cite{HR}, we identify another group~$P\leqslant\GL_p(\QQbar)$, dubbed the \emph{pistil} of~$G$, and defined as the intersection of all the maximal tori that contain~$\IdComp{G}$.
 This construction is explained in \cref{sec:semisimple}.
 Since maximal tori are 1-bounded, commutative\done{, and closed}, $P$ is also 1-bounded, commutative\done{, and closed}.
 Observe that the quotient $G/(G\cap P)$ is finite because $G\cap P$ includes~$\IdComp{G}$.
 We can bound the index $[G:G\cap P]$ of this quotient in terms of~$p$, using the fact that the quotient map~$\phi_{P}$ defined by \cref{th:homomorphism_quotient} embeds into a \emph{finite} subgroup of~$\GL_q(\QQbar)$ for some~$q$ depending only on~$p$; see \cref{fig:high_level}.